Bluegrass Star Billy Strings

 a bunch of music that we love, and we got a good recording of it.

-And Brian Sutton is he's been one of my good friends for quite a few years now, and
+one of my good friends for quite a few years now, and

 mentors and heroes.
+And he is

 one of the greatest guitar players ever.
+Yeah,

 he's like a generation older than you, but I think he's perhaps like the go-to bluegrass session guitar player in Nashville these days.

 So there's a long tradition of bluegrass guitar duos.
+There's, of course, Doc Watson and his son Merle.

-It seems like kind of like a no-brainer just two people playing guitar together, but it's actually like a little tricky.
+It seems like kind of like a no-brainer, just two people playing guitar together, but it's actually like a little tricky.

-Your instruments are right in the same range obviously you're playing a lot of open strings there's a lot of fast notes it can it can get a little muddy like what do you do so you're making sure you're not stepping on the other person
+It can get a little muddy.
+Like, what do you do so you're making sure you're not stepping on the other person?

-Michael Coleman, with those three instruments, they could make a big fat chord, you know.
+and T. Michael Coleman, with those three instruments, they could make a big fat chord, you know.

 Like when they ended a song and they played a chord, it was just this huge chord because it's almost like hitting a piano in a couple different spots.
+You get these guitars to open up and sound big.

-A lot of this material comes from Doc Watson, like some of these songs are songs that are part of his repertoire.
+A lot of this material comes from Doc Watson.
+Like some of these songs are songs that are part of his repertoire.

-You said that most everything you do comes from Doc Watson.
+And you said that most everything you do comes from Doc Watson.

 Can you talk about his influence on you?